 In this RVA, sensitivity refers to the degree to which a system or resource is or might be affected by hazards.
 In conjunction with the exposure analysis, a sensitivity analysis was performed on critical assets examining all flooding scenarios.
 The sensitivity analysis helps prioritize resilience adaptation efforts based on the level and way various flood scenarios affect critical assets within key geographic areas in SLC and Municipalities.
-The prioritization was accomplished using the following process (also depicted in Figure 5-21):
+The prioritization was accomplished using the following process (also depicted in Figure 5-20):

-- Conduct an assessment of risk for critical assets located within the County and municipalities based on scores from flood risk (hazard type index), immediacy of impact (horizon index), average flooding depths (flood depth index), and significance of critical assets to disaster recovery efforts (asset criticality index). - Calculate a composite vulnerability score (CVS) for each asset based on the risk assessment scoring. - Develop ranked list of critical assets based on CVS scores.
+- Conduct an assessment of risk for critical assets located within the County and municipalities based on scores from flood risk (risk index), immediacy of impact (horizon index), average flooding depths (impact index), and significance of critical assets to disaster recovery efforts (asset criticality index). - Calculate a composite vulnerability score (CVS) for each asset based on the risk assessment scoring. - Develop ranked list of critical assets based on CVS scores.

-Figure 5-21.
+Figure 5-20.
 Three-Step Sensitivity Analysis Process

 By assigning priorities to these assets, decision-makers can allocate resources effectively, focusing on the most vulnerable assets while also maintaining a holistic approach to enhancing overall community resilience against flooding and SLR.
+The Critical Asset Map Series, displays the results of the sensitivity analysis for the primary tier level of critical assets, are provided as Appendix C. Please note that certain asset data are classified as sensitive and may not be displayed on maps.